Important Masterclass

 The Power of Attorney for Healthcare names another person, called an Agent, who can make medical decisions when the physician determines that the person with dementia is unable to understand their care options.

 A Living Will or Directive to Physicians states a person’s wishes for end-of-life treatment.
 This documents their views about specific medical procedures including but not limited to dialysis, tube feeding or blood transfusions.
 If the person becomes incapacitated, then families may make treatment decisions based on their loved one’s expressed wishes.
 This document is especially helpful for the Healthcare Agent.
+A great place to start is The Conversation Project – a nonprofit organization that provides helpful Conversation Starter Kits about end-of-life care wishes.
+They even have a Kit specifically for individuals living with dementia.

 A General HIPAA Authorization provides access to health records for the Agent and other trusted individuals.
 Without authorization, a medical provider can not share protected health information.